Jeremy stepped off the city bus onto the scorching sidewalk, coughing as the exhaust plumed around him. God, he hated riding the bus.

 “Give me a minute,” Jeremy told Kurt Cobain.

-Jeremy paced around the play equipment, muttering to himself, stopping suddenly as if inspiration had hit, and then pacing again.
+Jeremy paced around the play equipment.
 Although it seemed to Jeremy that time had stood still that night, he saw that the sky was lightening to the east.
 Morning was coming.
 He knew he had to make up his mind and get back home.
 He had to go to school.
-His parents would notice him missing.
-But, as soon as he thought of home, school, parents, and all of those mundane pieces of his life, his mind was made up.
+But, as soon as he thought of home and school and all of those mundane pieces of his life, he made up his mind.

 He walked over to Kurt Cobain who had been sitting patiently the whole time.
 Kurt looked up, his blue eyes questioning.